santileortiz/keyboard_layout/README.md

-Loading arbitrary xkb files through libxkbcommon will solve several problems, for instance, loading a new layout right now is slow because it's compiled when changing and just after changing often times the next key isn't registered, with libxkcommon I beleive one could load all layouts to memory and change between them instantly.
+Loading arbitrary xkb files through libxkbcommon will solve several problems, for instance, loading a new layout right now is slow because it's compiled when changing and just after changing often times the next key isn't registered, with libxkcommon I believe one could load all layouts to memory and change between them instantly.
 Also this solution would remain even when moving to Wayland and enables the most flexibility without adding a lot of interface and instead removing one of the most ugly tabs on the OS.